Kyle Isbel Preview, Player Props: Royals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.56 team ERA that ranks 21st among all league pitching staffs.
+- The Pirates' 4.55 team ERA ranks 21st among all league pitching staffs.

-- Selby (1-0) makes the start for the Pirates, his second of the season.
+- Jackson (0-1) takes the mound for the Pirates to make his third start this season.

-- His last time out came on Saturday against the Chicago Cubs, when the right-hander went two scoreless innings without allowing a hit.
+- The righty last appeared in relief on Thursday, when he threw six innings against the Chicago Cubs, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.